gzcch/DMCAG/README.md

 # Deep Multi-View Subspace Clustering with Anchor Graph
-Deep Multi-View Subspace Clustering with Anchor Graph is a paper accepted by IJCAI2023.
+Deep Multi-View Subspace Clustering with Anchor Graph (DMCAG) is a paper accepted by IJCAI2023.

 ## Table of Contents